Muriel Onslow: Education and personal life

 She was the only child of her parents John and Fannie (née Hayward) Wheldale.
 Her father was a solicitor.
 She attended King Edward VI High School in Birmingham, which was well known amongst single-sex schools for its strong science teaching to girls.
 In 1900, she entered Newnham College, Cambridge and achieved a First Class result in Part I of the Natural Sciences Tripos in 1902.
 She took Part II (Botany) in 1904 and again achieved a First Class result but was not awarded a degree since University of Cambridge did not award degrees to women until 1948.

 In 1919 she married biochemist Victor Alexander Herbert Huia Onslow, second son of the 4th Earl of Onslow.
 They had no children.
 He had recently entered the field of chemical genetics, and their work was closely associated.
 Victor Onslow was paralysed from the waist down following a diving accident and died in 1922.
 In her memoir for her husband she wrote that he was a man of amazing courage and mental vitality enabling him to gain a career in biochemistry despite his physical circumstances, and with her encouragement and assistance.

-She was very keen on travel and took a particular interest in the Balkans and other parts of Eastern Europe, especially in her later years.

-She died at her home in Cambridge on 19 May 1932.
+She died at her home in Cambridge on 19 May 1932, aged 52.

 Career

 Her work was funded initially by a Bathurst studentship in 1904 and then Newnham College fellowship for 6 years, starting in 1909.

 In 1903, she joined William Bateson's genetics group at Cambridge where she began her study focusing on the inheritance of petal colour in Antirrhinum (snapdragons).
-William Bateson was the English biologist who was the first person to use the term genetics to describe the study of heredity, and the chief populariser of the ideas of Gregor Mendel following their rediscovery in 1900.
+Bateson was the English biologist who was the first person to use the term genetics to describe the study of heredity, and the chief populariser of the ideas of Gregor Mendel following their rediscovery in 1900.
 Bateson and Onslow, alongside a research group mainly made up of Newnham College graduates, carried out a series of breeding experiments in various plant and animal species between 1903 and 1910.

-By 1906 she had enough data to formulate a rudimentary factorial analysis on snapdragon inheritance.
+By 1906, she had enough data to formulate a rudimentary factorial analysis on snapdragon inheritance.
 In 1907, Wheldale published a full explanation what became termed epistasis, the phenomenon of dominant-like relationship between different pairs of nonallelomorphic factors.
-Wheldale's study of genetics on flower colouration ultimately gained her the most recognition, with the 1907 publication of a full factorial analysis of flower colour inheritance in snapdragons and the four subsequent papers she published from 1909 to 1910.
+Wheldale's study of genetics on flower coloration ultimately gained her the most recognition, with the 1907 publication of a full factorial analysis of flower colour inheritance in snapdragons and the four subsequent papers she published from 1909 to 1910.
 Her interest was in the biochemistry underlying the petal colours, rather than understanding inheritance itself.
 Her study of the chemistry of the anthocyanin pigments culminated in publication of her first book in 1916, The Anthocyanin Pigments of Plants.
 This application of chemical analysis to explain genetic data led to international recognition since it was among the first attempts at syntheses of these two areas.

 She was an assistant lecturer in Newnham College between 1906 and 1908.